 We speak to Coinneach MacLeod, otherwise known as The Hebridean Baker, about his newest book The Scottish Cookbook

-The Lewis-born baker is in Edinburgh promoting his fourth cookbook when we meet.
+The Lewis-born baker is in Edinburgh hosting an evening of stories and song to celebrate his fourth cookbook when we meet.
 We are sat in the Waterstones café on Princes Street in Edinburgh, each with a copy of The Scottish Cookbook in hand.
-Backdropped by a view of Edinburgh Castle, we flick through Coinneach’s most recent hardback collection of 75 recipes; a list that started as 100 ideas, often jotted on a small notepad that rests on his bedside table.
+Backdropped by a view of Edinburgh Castle, we flick through Coinneach’s most recent hardback of 75 recipes – a list that started as 100 ideas, often jotted on a small notepad that rests on his bedside table.

 As we wait for his guests to arrive, Coinneach tells me, “I take note of every dish that comes to mind then whittle the list down by selecting recipes that make me smile, that are easy to follow and that look best on camera!
 Everything you see has been written with care and selected with home cooks and bakers in mind.”

-The globally-celebrated author channels humour into The Scottish Cookbook, where recipe titles come in the form of light-hearted puns.
+The globally-celebrated author channels humour into The Scottish Cookbook, where recipe titles are light-hearted puns.
 Take Mothering Buns and Pàdruig’s Dunkers, for example… You’ll have to buy a copy of your own to discover the meaning behind those.

 Readers can also expect a sprinkling of Gaelic storytelling, folklore tales, Scottish legends and memories from Coinneach’s life.
 “I love to tell stories about my life in cooking and music; about the friends and family who shaped my childhood and shape my life today,” Coinneach explains.